Wijngaardstraat 8 · 3620 Lanaken · Belgium · +32 472 51 42 25 · firstname.lastname@example.org

 To accomplish this, I can rely on my product expert knowledge for the technical part.
 At the same time, my experience as a functional analyst in an agile environment helps me to translate customer requirements into features that are ready to be developed.

-My most relevant product expertise is with Liferay, with 10 years of experience in total.
+My most relevant product expertise is with Liferay DXP, with 13 years of experience in total.
 I am certified in the product, give trainings, present at conferences and have been involved in more than 20 different projects for about 15 customers throughout the Benelux.